GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Other Queries

 \section{Other Queries}

-\para{UniqueNeighborsCount} is shown in Algorithm~\ref{algo:unique_neighbors_count}, which adds a de-duplication phase between the sub-graph extraction and aggregation phases, updating the $\mathsecret{\prot{mask}}$ eliminating the duplicate neighbors (Lines 2-7).
-Specifically, the de-duplication procedure is similar to \code{NeighborsGet} while do not extract the real neighbors.
+We present the implementation of \code{UniqueNeighborsCount} in Algorithm~\ref{algo:unique_neighbors_count}, which adds a de-duplication phase between the sub-graph extraction and aggregation phases, updating the $\mathsecret{\prot{mask}}$ eliminating the duplicate neighbors (Lines 2-7).
+Specifically, the de-duplication procedure is similar to \code{NeighborsGet} without extracting the real neighbors.